-The City agrees to provide a base line eye examination, followed by annual eye examinations for all employees required to use video display equipment.
+723. The City agrees to provide a base line eye examination, followed by annual eye examinations for all employees required to use computers.
 This subject will be given further review by the Joint Labor/Management City Safety Committee as referenced above.